d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   The attractions section on the index page caused a lot of issues as this was the first time working with flexbox.
 The [Academind](https://www.youtube.com/watch?v=RSIclWvNTdQ) youtube tutorial on CSS V Flexbox was very helpful to resolve these issues.

+  When uploading the photos for the attractions page I spent a lot of time struggling with the format of one image.
+I could not figure out why the css was not working on this one image but had formatted all of the other images correctly.
+In the end I gave up and opted to change the image.
+When I changed the image to one of a similar theme the image responded to the css immediately.
+In hindsight I think the issue may be that the original image was in portrait mode and all of the other images were in landscape...

  -->

 If this section grows too long, you may want to split it off into a separate file and link to it from here.